 “We’ve changed our approach and spend a lot of time on the recruitment process to make sure we hire people that appreciate and thrive in a more independent working environment.”

 Final thoughts on hybrid working

 Hybrid working offers exciting opportunities but it’s still in its infancy.

-However, beyond these near certainties organisations and their employees are still discovering how to make it work for them.
+However, beyond these near certainties, organisations and their employees are still discovering how to make hybrid working work for them.